-If you are feeling ambitious, you can continue to the Plain of Six Glaciers from the Big Beehive, via the Highline Trail.
+If you are feeling ambitious on this Lake Louise hike, you can continue to the Plain of Six Glaciers from the Big Beehive, via the Highline Trail.

 From the Chateau, the trail starts along the Lakeshore trail to the back of the lake.
 Here, follow the signs to The Plain of Six Glaciers.
 This trail follows the terminal moraine that was deposited by the Victoria Glacier.
 It officially ends at the Plain of Six Glacier teahouse, built 1927 by the Canadian Pacific Railway in 1927.
 It also offers teas and fresh baked goods.
 Bring cash for this location as well.

 Unlike the other trails at Lake Louise, this trail doesn’t meander through forests of Larch Trees but offers distant views of Lyall’s Larches clinging to the mountainsides.
 The golden Lyall’s larch trees weave an intricate patchwork pattern up and down the mountain slopes.

 7.4 km return, 600 m elevation gain